signalogic/SigSRF_SDK/iaTest_readme.md

 # iaTest Demo

 Assuming you have installed the [SigSRF SDK eval](https://github.com/signalogic/SigSRF_SDK), here are some command lines and notes for the iaTest demo.

-The iaTest (image analytics test) demo serves two (2) purposes:
+The demo has two (2) purposes:

- - show how to implement a vision + AI server with 34 total CPU cores under 75 W
+ - show how to implement an Atom-based vision + AI server with 34 total CPU cores under 75 W

  - an example application, including source code, to measure OpenCV performance between Atom only and Atom + coCPU cores, with no ARM or GPU